 D. Disclosure of Solicitation by Student InterCouncil and Registered Student Organizations

-Within 30 days after the beginning of each long semester, the Student InterCouncil and each registered student organization must file a statement with the Executive Vice President for Academic and Research Affairs through the applicable student affairs office disclosing the sources and amounts of money obtained from solicitations and the purposes and amounts of the expenditures made during the preceding semester or summer session.
+Within 30 days after the beginning of each long semester, the Student InterCouncil and each registered student organization must file a statement with the Executive Vice President & Chief Academic Officer through the applicable student affairs office disclosing the sources and amounts of money obtained from solicitations and the purposes and amounts of the expenditures made during the preceding semester or summer session.

 E. Pharmaceutical and Medical Device Vendors

 The university's policy on interactions with pharmaceutical and medical device vendors will govern these types of interactions for affected employees and students.